 The optical coatings used in gravitational-wave detectors have extraordinary optical properties: absorption below 1 ppm, scatter losses around 10 ppm and very tightly controlled reflectivities.
-Conversely, these coatings are mechanically much more lossy than the mir-
+Conversely, these coatings are mechanically much more lossy than the mirror substrates on which they are deposited.
+Thus, they constitute the dominant source of thermal noise [34].